Kclamberth/MultiMediaViewer/README.md

 Ensure your screen resolution is 1920x1080p or change the width/height in the script to evenly divide the screen.

+Currently skips 5 minutes into the source and pauses (to skip sponsors, ads, etc) and act as a thumbnail for the video.

 TODO
 --------------------------------------------------------------------------------------------------------------------------------------------------------------